weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 <BiologyQuestionsJson />

-Even though the word `biology` does not appear anywhere, Weaviate has returned biology-related entries (on DNA and species) as the closest results.
+Even though the word `biology` does not appear anywhere, Weaviate has returned biology-related entries as the closest results.

 That is a simple example that shows why vector searches are powerful.
 Vectorized data objects allow for searches based on degrees of similarity, as shown here.